 The 2018 Royal Automobile Club 1000 Mile Trial will once again set the standard for all other pre-war motoring events to follow.
-The first nights’ accommodation is Sunday night, just outside Reading, with Scrutineering and the start of the event taking place at Woodcote park during the day.
-The start at 3pm sees a trip up the Captains Drive before a two hour scenic drive, with a regularity, to the overnight hotel.
-The following days are timed to allow crews more social time or even chance to catch up on business related matters, as the schedule sees the first crews returning at either 17:00 or 17:30 each day.
+The first nights’ accommodation is Sunday night, just outside Reading, with Scrutineering and the start of the event taking place at Woodcote Park during the day.
+A planned 3pm start sees a trip up the Captains Drive before a two hour scenic drive, with a regularity, to the overnight hotel.
+The following days sees the first cars finishing early where practical than in previous years to allow crews more social time or even chance to catch up on business related matters, as the schedule sees the first crews returning at either 17:00 or 17:30 each day.

-The overnight stay on day two and three will be spent in the heartlands of British rallying and the gateway to the majestic scenery of Wales
+The overnight stay on days two and three will be in the iconic Metropole Hotel in the Spa town of LLandrindod Wells with the route in the heartlands of British rallying and the gateway to the majestic scenery of Wales

 The 2018 Royal Automobile Club 1000 Mile Trial returns with a format designed to allow competitors to have more time socialising and enjoying the outstanding hospitality the event gives.
 Sunday, 8th July will see crews assemble at Woodcote Park for scrutineering and documentation before a welcome lunch in the superb surroundings of Woodcote Park.
 First cars will leave at 15:00 and make their way up the Captains Drive in the first action of the event, a driving test.
 Following this, there will be a run to the Reading area via some of the very scenic lanes en route, this leg is intended as a prologue to ease you into the competition.
 We arrive in the Reading area for the first overnight halt on the event.